qyp9909/TSIER-datasets/README.md

 # Availability of data and materials for the TSIER model

-Paper title: Generating Explanations for Explainable Recommendations Using Time-Series Information
+Paper title: Generating Explanations for Explainable Recommendations Using Filter-enhanced Time-Series Information

 The datasets used in this study are available from the Kaggle and USCD public data repositories.